Pregnancy throws up all kinds of weird in your body.

-The linea nigra is the so-called “pregnancy line” on stomach, and it comes in the form of a vertical dark line on belly during pregnancy.
+The linea nigra is the so-called “pregnancy line” located on the stomach, and it comes in the form of a vertical dark line on the belly during pregnancy.

 Where do you find this magical pregnancy line?

-Well, linea nigra is a dark line on belly during pregnancy, running vertically somewhere near your belly button to your pelvis and is about 0.4 inches wide.
+Well, linea nigra is a dark line on the belly during pregnancy, running vertically somewhere near your belly button to your pelvis, and is roughly 0.4 inches wide.